-One of the most notable examples of this approach is the National Football League's (NFL's) deal with the Lilywhites that saw them reportedly contribute £10m towards the ground's £1.2bn overall construction cost as a show of commitment, with Spurs opting to develop their home to fit NFL specifications.
+The most high-profile example of this approach is the Lilywhites' deal with the National Football League (NFL) that saw the United States-based group contribute £10m towards the venue's overall construction cost of £1.2bn, a show of commitment after Spurs designed their home to meet NFL specifications.

 Match day income